Goal Setting Frameworks: 6 Proven Systems Compared

 How do OKRs differ from SMART goals in practice?

 OKRs separate qualitative direction (the Objective) from quantitative measurement (Key Results), and they’re designed for ambitious targets where hitting 60-70% is considered success [3].
 SMART goals combine direction and measurement into a single statement and are designed to be fully achievable.
-OKRs work better for team alignment and stretch goals.
-SMART works better for individual, clearly measurable targets.
+A personal OKR works better for one ambitious, multi-signal stretch goal.
+SMART works better for a single, clearly measurable target.

 What does WOOP stand for and how does it improve goal attainment?

-WOOP stands for Wish, Outcome, Obstacle, Plan – a four-step mental exercise developed by psychologist Gabriele Oettingen based on mental contrasting research [4].
-A 2021 meta-analysis found that the WOOP method (formally called MCII) produced a pooled effect size of g = 0.34 across nearly 16,000 participants [5].
-WOOP improves goal attainment by forcing you to identify inner obstacles before they derail progress, then creating specific if-then plans to address them.
+WOOP stands for Wish, Outcome, Obstacle, Plan, a four-step mental exercise developed by psychologist Gabriele Oettingen based on mental contrasting research [4].
+Its technical name is mental contrasting with implementation intentions.
+WOOP improves goal attainment by forcing you to identify inner obstacles before they derail progress, then creating specific if-then plans to address them, which Oettingen’s research links to stronger goal commitment than positive visualization alone [4].

 Are HARD goals better than SMART goals for personal development?